Need help with your Rear Window analysis? You’ve come to the right place!

 When Jeff learns Thorwald’s wife has been murdered, he suspects the husband of murder.

-He becomes obsessed and persists spying on the businessman, convincing both Lisa and Stella, his nurse, that Thorwald is guilty.
+He becomes obsessed and persists in spying on the businessman, convincing both Lisa and Stella, his nurse, that Thorwald is guilty.

 Detective Lt.
-Doyle, a policeman and friend to Jeff, is called to the scene, and dismisses his friend’s theories.
+Doyle, a policeman and friend to Jeff, is called to the scene and dismisses his friend’s theories.

 A dead dog is then found buried in a flowerbed, a fact that further consolidates Jeff’s theory, as Thorwald seems unflinching and unbothered by the discovery, unlike everyone else in the neighbourhood.